openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 {{< tabs "installbinary" >}}
 {{< tab "Binary" >}}
-You can grab the latest binary directly for your Operating System from the [releases](https://github.com/openshift-pipelines/pipelines-as-code/releases) page.
+You can grab the latest binary directly for your operating system from the [releases](https://github.com/openshift-pipelines/pipelines-as-code/releases) page.